 Does that make coverage ‘expensive” or unnecessary?
 That’s up to the individual, the level of risk they’re willing to accept and the value they place on that peace of mind.

 It looks like you’ve made up your mind on it - and that’s great if you’re comfortable with that.
 As I said at the beginning, we’re delighted to have you as a Nomad and contributor to the travel community.
 Others may feel differently.

 Cheers Jazzmanblues.
-Keep on travelling. over 4 years ago
+Keep on travelling. about 5 years ago